Freddie Mercury: Relationships

 In 1969, a year before Queen had formed, Mercury met Mary Austin through Brian May.
-Austin worked at the fashion boutique Biba in Kensington, where they met.
+Austin worked at the fashion boutique Biba in Kensington, London, where they met.
 They subsequently began a long-term relationship.
-He lived with Austin for several years in West Kensington, London.
+He lived with Austin for several years in West Kensington.
 By the mid-1970s, he had begun an affair with David Minns, an American record executive at Elektra Records.
 In December 1976, Mercury told Austin of his sexuality, which ended their romantic relationship.
 Mercury moved out of the flat they shared, and bought Austin a place of her own near his new address of 12 Stafford Terrace, Kensington.

 Mercury and Austin remained friends through the years; Mercury often referred to her as his only true friend.
 In a 1985 interview, he said of Austin: "All my lovers asked me why they couldn't replace Mary, but it's simply impossible.
 The only friend I've got is Mary, and I don't want anybody else.
 To me, she was my common-law wife.
 To me, it was a marriage.
 We believe in each other, that's enough for me."
 Mercury's final home, Garden Lodge, an 8-bedroom Georgian mansion in Kensington set in a quarter-acre manicured garden surrounded by a high brick wall, was picked out by Austin.
-Austin married the painting artist Piers Cameron; they have two children.
+Austin married the painter Piers Cameron; they have two children.
 Mercury was the godfather of her older son, Richard.
 In his will, Mercury left his London home to Austin, having told her, "You would have been my wife, and it would have been yours anyway."